FINANCIALS

 IS IT SAFE TO TRAVEL TO NICARAGUA RIGHT NOW?

-Your safety is of primary importance to us.
-We will not plan a trip unless we are sure it is safe.
-If you have concerns, please talk with us about our emergency policy and the many ways we work to keep travelers safe.
+Yes!
+Nicaragua is the safest country in Central America.
+Your safety matters to us, and we wouldn't plan a trip if we didn't think it was safe.
+If you have concerns, please talk with us about the many ways we work to keep travelers safe.

 HOW LONG ARE THE TRIPS?

 It's up to you!
-Trips can last between one and two weeks, depending on the constraints and interests of each group.
+Trips typically last 7-10 days, depending on the interests of each group.

 Trip costs range between $1,700 and $2,000 depending on the type of project, length of stay, and off-time activities.
-Trip costs include meals, lodging, in-country transportation, translation, and recreation.
-It also includes costs for the materials for the project you work on.
-Participants are responsible for travel health insurance, round trip airline tickets, airport taxes, and the Nicaraguan visa fee of $10.
-Some participants might want to budget for additional expenses, like beverages, snacks and souvenirs.
+The trip cost includes meals, lodging, in-country transportation, translation, recreation, AND the materials for the project you work on.
+Participants are responsible for travel health insurance, round-trip airline tickets, and the Nicaraguan visa fee ($10).
+Some participants may want to budget for additional expenses, like alcoholic beverages, snacks, and souvenirs.

 WHAT ARE THE ACCOMMODATIONS LIKE?
 WILL WE HAVE BATHROOMS AND RUNNING WATER?

-Most El Porvenir work sites are small villages without electricity or running water.
-While you are working in the village during the day, you will use a latrine and eat simple food that is prepared for the group's lunch.
 Hotels are modest.
-You can expect a bed, a private bathroom with a shower stall, an overhead light, a sheet, and a towel.
-In Managua, you may have hot water, but not in the countryside where you will spend most of your time.
+You can expect a bed, a private bathroom with a shower, an overhead light, a sheet, and a towel.
+Many even have air conditioning.
+In Managua, you may have hot water, but not in the rural areas where you will spend most of your time.

 I'M VEGETARIAN OR HAVE A FOOD ALLERGY; CAN YOU ACCOMMODATE THIS?